update on visual identity coming soon

 - Extensive search filters

-- Clear overview of therapist in profile page
+- Detailed overview of therapists in profile pages

 Wireframes